Explore Our Highland Wildlife

 Are you looking to explore Highland wildlife?
 If so then read on and see where to can catch a glimpse of a variety of Scottish species.
 With an abundance of unspoilt countryside, nature reserves, beautiful forests and lochs and rivers, we have thriving habitats and a vast array of wildlife within!

-To answer that question, it is, the environment around Loch Ness has got so much to offer.
-If you are interested in wildlife, you are in for a treat!
+The environment around Inverness and Loch Ness has got so much to offer, if you are interested in wildlife you are in for a treat!
 A wide variety of animals and birds can be spotted in the area.
 For instance, majestic red deer, black grouse, golden eagles, osprey and ptarmigan.
 Also, you can spot capercaillie, pine martens, squirrels (red ones, of course!) and otters, to name but a few.
 It is common to see deer jumping through the garden and then a Pine Marten balancing on the garden fence eating raspberries!
 Also, woodpeckers can be spotted sitting on the birdfeeder!

 Another famous resident and not quite as elusive as Nessie, is the Bottlenose Dolphin.
 You can frequently see these fascinating creatures from Chanonry Point near Fortrose on the Black Isle.
 Here, is the only place in mainland Britain that you can get really close to them from the shore.
 This is because they regularly come through the narrows in the Moray Firth close to the shore on the incoming tide.
 They do this because its a good time to hunt for Salmon who also have to swim through the narrows.
 Also, you can see them from the opposite side of the Firth at Fort George.
 However, it is not as predictable as from Chanonry Point.
 However, if you are visiting Fort George it could be an added bonus to get a chance sighting of the dolphins.